incentivizinggood/vize/meteor-app/imports/api/data/README.md

 Most of the code can be understood by reading the documentation for the respective Meteor packages and features being used.
 Code comments will be reserved for implementation and design details.
 Nonetheless, here follows an explanation to help so-and-so get started with this code.
+If all you want is the references to the documentation, just hold PgDn until you get to the end.

 This directory contains a variety of interesting and important components of our current solution stack, each of which deserve to be discussed in